Business Law Section Strengthens its Diversity Fellowship Program

 This year, Brown named two former Fellowship Program participants Outstanding Members of the Year — Giacomo Bossa, managing partner with Morris and Associates, in Doral, and Michelle Suarez, partner and founder of Florida Entrepreneur Law, P.A., of Ft.
 Lauderdale.

-Bossa now serves as incoming chair of the Business Litigation Committee, one of the section’s largest, Blanco said.
-Suarez is second vice chair of the Corporations Committee and the new chair of the Inclusion/Mentoring/Fellowships Committee, Blanco said.
+Bossa now serves as incoming chair of the Business Litigation Committee, one of the section’s largest, Florin said.
+Suarez is second vice chair of the Corporations Committee and the new chair of the Inclusion/Mentoring/Fellowships Committee, Florin said.

 “In two years, we’re probably going to have the most diverse slate I have ever seen of any year of the section,” she said.
 “All but two of my appointees were female, so it’s pretty exciting.”